-“Mores” (the plural of mos), are the group of standards or norms that determine right and wrong.
+“Mores” (the plural of mos), are the group of standards or norms that express societal understanding of right and wrong.
 It was first used by Cicero (De Fato, II.i) to translate the Greek ethikos.
 “Moral” means “according to the mores.”

 Moral law then, is law that springs from the unchanging nature of God as the norm by which good or evil is determined.
 That which accords with the character of God is good and right.
 That which is out of sync with the character of God is evil or wrong.